tide-foundation/keylessh-m2/docs/DEPLOYMENT.md

 ## Production Notes / Caveats

 - The current storage is SQLite.
 If you run multiple main server instances, you'll need shared storage and coordination (not currently supported out of the box).
-- The external bridge does **not** validate JWTs; it only validates the HMAC token from the main server.
+- Both the main server and external bridge independently validate JWTs against the same TideCloak JWKS.
 - Ensure `/ws/tcp` is reachable from browsers; if you change ports/origins, update your proxy rules accordingly.

 ## ORK Network / Policy:1 Requirements